 MPIE Description

 0 Multiprocessor interrupts disabled (normal reception performed) (Initial value)

 [Clearing conditions]

 When the MPIE bit is cleared to 0

-• When data with MPB = 1 is received
+When data with MPB = 1 is received

 1 Multiprocessor interrupts enabled

-Receive interrupt (RXI) requests, receive-error interrupt (ERI) reques of the RDRF, FER, and ORER flags in SSR are disabled until data w multiprocessor bit set to 1 is received. , 0
+Receive interrupt (RXI) requests, receive-error interrupt (ERI) requests, and setting of the RDRF, FER, and ORER flags in SSR are disabled until data with the multiprocessor bit set to 1 is received.

-receive data transfer from RSR to RDR, receive error detection, and setting of the RDRF, FER, and ORER flags in SSR , is not performed.
+Note: When receive data including MPB = 0 is received, receive data transfer from RSR to RDR, receive error detection, and setting of the RDRF, FER, and ORER flags in SSR is not performed.
 When receive data with MPB = 1 is received, the MPB bit in SSR is set to 1, the MPIE bit is cleared to 0 automatically, and generation of RXI and ERI interrupts (when the TIE and RIE bits in SCR are set to 1) and FER and ORER flag setting is enabled.